thebaldgeek/thebaldgeek.github.io/wardrive.md

  — Failed uploading: uploading error: exit status 2
 Thankfully both worked on retry.
 1 Sub ESP32 totally failed.
 Tip, buy 1-2 extra and save having to reorder and extra shipping.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/wardrive/blankpcb.jpg" height="240">
-Blank PCB, you can see the 14 receivers on the desk.
-The antennas are mounted on the case.
+Blank PCB on the right, you can see the 14 receivers on the desk in the middle.
+The Wifi antennas and GPS active puck antenna is mounted on the empty case.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/wardrive/wifydragacks.jpg" height="240">
 Three wire jumpers are needed to route power to a few places that were missed on the OP board.
+Make sure you install these or the board will not fully power up.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/wardrive/handforscale.jpg" height="240">
 Wifydra in the hand.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/wardrive/wifydrathermal.JPG" height="240">
 Just a bit of a 'for interest' photo.
 No hot spots.
 The board draws just over 1.3 Amps at 5vDC, its about 7 Watts, nothing hot, just everything slightly warm.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/wardrive/wifydrariding.jpg" height="240">
-The 4 magenets on the bottom of the box means that tbg can move the wifydra around from AT longboard to car and other places under 82Mph windspeed.
+The 4 magnets on the bottom of the box means that tbg can move the wifydra around from AT electric longboard to car and other places under 82Mph windspeed.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/wardrive/wifydraandwiglefin.jpg" height="240">

 Program the correct dom.ino into the feather board.
 As of Dec 3rd 3 2024, the correct dom is at the bottom of the github issue linked above.
 DO NOT use the dom in the main zip file!